salkhan-139/salman-khan-takehome-project-node/README.md

 ## Immediate Next Steps:
 </summary>
-- Migrate to React/tsx with routes: Front-end
+- Migrate frontend to React/tsx with routes
-- Build solid Python/NextJS: Backend
+- Solidify backend using Python/NextJS
 - Use Services : Checkout, Payment, Catalog
 - Use Webhook to manage payment flow